 Mr. Gaga The Film, An Interview in Aspen

-Before I interviewed Mr. Heymann, I was able to sit in the beautiful historic Wheeler Opera House and watch the film and from the moment it started until the last scene, I was gripped in awe, at times with tears streaming down my face from the beauty of the movement of the dancers and the painstaking precision demanded of them during rehearsals, to the perfected piece performed on stage.
+Before I interviewed Mr. Heymann, I was able to sit in the beautiful historic Wheeler Opera House and transcend into the film, from the first frame until the last.
+Gripped in awe at the dancers, and the renowned Israeli choreographer, Ohad Naharin, at times I found tears streaming down my face from the beauty of the movement of the dancers and the painstaking precision demanded of them during rehearsals, to the perfected piece performed on stage.

-After eight years of filming, the Heymann brothers (Barak’s brother Tomer is the Director) have created an extremely well edited and visually compelling story of renowned Israeli choreographer, Ohad Naharin.
+After eight years of filming, the Heymann brothers (Barak’s brother Tomer is the Director) have created an extremely well edited, and visually compelling story.

 This is a MUST-SEE film!